December 19, 2016

 No Pueblo meal is complete without oven bread, especially when it’s pulled hot from the outdoor horno.
 Experienced bread-eaters know that you don’t even need to slice the loaf, just tear off pieces.
 Everyone pulls their favorite part: the crust is perfect for scooping up mouthfuls of stew, while the soft inner bread soaks up sauce from the bottom of your bowl.

-At the Pueblo Harvest Cafe, our beloved Mama T bakes fresh Pueblo oven bread daily to serve as a side dish on the menu and provide wrapped for visitors to take home.
+At Pueblo Harvest, our beloved Mama T bakes fresh Pueblo oven bread daily to serve as a side dish on the menu and provide wrapped for visitors to take home.
 From the classic recipe to variations like tomato, spinach, green chile, and cheddar, she does it all!

 Mama T has been baking in an outdoor horno in the Pueblo of San Felipe since she learned the art from her grandparents as a child.
-For the last eight years, she’s also commuted from her home Pueblo to the heart of Albuquerque five days a week to craft huge batches for the Pueblo Harvest Cafe’s hungry patrons.
+For the last eight years, she’s also commuted from her home pueblo to the heart of Albuquerque five days a week to craft huge batches for Pueblo Harvest’s hungry patrons.